occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 CloudEvent cloudEvent = cloudEventConverter.toCloudEvent(new SomeDomainEvent());
 ```

 Then `cloudEvent.getType()` will return `com.mycompany.SomeDomainEvent`.
 Typically, you want to decouple the cloud event type from the fully-qualified name of the class.
-A better, but arguably still not optimal, would be to make
+A better, but arguably still not optimal way, would be to make
 `cloudEvent.getType()` return `SomeDomainEvent` instead.
 The `JacksonCloudEventConverter` allows us to do this by using the builder:

 ```java